jlobue10/SteamDeck_rEFInd/README.md

 ```
 sudo steamos-readonly disable
-# These next two coomands may not be necessary, but don't hurt anything either
+# These next two commands may not be necessary, but they don't hurt anything either
 sudo pacman-key --init
 sudo pacman-key --populate archlinux
 # The following command performs the pacman refind package removal